6.3 Part 1 — Over-Representation Analysis (ORA)

 - FDR correction — empirical FDR (eFDR) via resampling, which accounts for interdependence between gene sets

 Key assumption: ORA treats all significant genes equally — it ignores magnitude or direction of fold change.
-This is why we also run GSEA (Part 2), which uses the full ranked list.
+Running ORA separately on up- and down-regulated genes partially addresses this, and is why we split the query set below.
+For a fully ranked approach, see Part 2 (GSEA).

 all_genes <- res_df_sym$gene